Joint-tenancy / TIC deed + agreement

 Scope of representation

 The Firm will draft a Joint Tenancy or Tenancy in Common Agreement between the Client and the Client’s identified co-owner(s) reflecting the chosen form of co-ownership for an identified property (joint tenancy with right of survivorship, or tenancy in common with specified percentage interests), governance of the property (use, maintenance, expenses), and rights upon termination (sale, partition, buyout, death).
-Delivery does NOT include the deed itself (which requires recording at the appropriate county clerk’s office and is conveyance-of-real-property work outside this engagement’s scope).
+Delivery includes BOTH (i) the executable co-ownership Agreement and (ii) an executable, recordable Kentucky deed conveying the identified real property into the chosen form of co-ownership, prepared under KRS Chapter 382 for the Client to sign before a notary (KRS 382.130) and record at the appropriate county clerk’s office (KRS 382.110); delivery does NOT include a title search or title insurance, notarization itself, the act of recording, or the recording fee and transfer tax (KRS 382.260), which the Client completes, and where the legal description or source-of-title recital is not captured at intake the reviewing attorney supplies it from the county records before the deed is final.
 Each co-owner is a separate party.
 The Firm represents only the Client and does NOT represent any other co-owner.
 Each other co-owner is strongly encouraged to obtain independent legal review before signing.

 Flat fee, advance fee